 Surely there have been many sparks of light and moments of beauty and generosity throughout these many months.
 Large and brilliant birds of hope have winged into our hearts and stayed awhile.
 They have kept us sane, grounded, and able to go on at times.
 But I know now that it is no shame to be still and wait in a darkness that persists and rely upon a larger Hope that requires nothing short of all our trust and patience.

 These months demand that we bear such darkness and not move too quickly away.
 We must be willing to tolerate the further suffering of being with and staying present to its reality for the sake of a deeper and more transformative hope that may perch in our souls and stay.

 At 3 pm on July 20, 1995 the Dominican Sisters of Hope were founded.
 On July 20, 2019, we began our 25th year since our founding.
 We declare a YEAR OF HOPE!
 In celebration, we will share a reflection on the 20th of every month.
 This is the eighteenth reflection in this series.
 Read all reflections here.

 This reflection was written by

 Associate Dominican Sister of Hope Janet Corso

-Janet Corso is a Dominican Sister of Hope associate, a spiritual director and supervisor, a trainer of spiritual directors and a member of Mariandale’s Contemplative Formation team.
+Janet Corso is an Associate of the Dominican Sisters of Hope, a spiritual director and supervisor, a trainer of spiritual directors and a member of Mariandale’s Contemplative Formation team.